Tea tree oil as a bed bug remedy

 - Add tea tree oil and soap

-- Shake vigorously to mix
+- Shake well to combine

 - Mattress seams and tufts